Looking to make some new travel resolutions? Here are 20 travel resolutions to get you traveling more and making a difference while doing so!

 2. Actually Use Your Vacation Days

-Do you have vacation days that you don’t actually use or you tend to use them just to take random days off work [cough cough – looking at my boyfriend right now]?
+Do you have vacation days that you don’t actually use or do you tend to use them just to take random days off work?

 Make sure to take full advantage of your vacation days and take a trip – you’re worth it!